syncfusion-content/xamarin-docs/Xamarin/CircularGauge/scales.md

 layout: post
 title: Scales in Syncfusion SfCircularGauge control for Xamarin.Forms
-description:  Learn how to set scales in Syncfusion SfCircularGauge control
+description: This section explains the steps required to add and customize scales in Syncfusion Circular Gauge control for Xamarin.Forms
 platform: xamarin
 control: SfCircularGauge
 documentation: ug